seb-vial/grav-plugin-about-me/README.md

 ![AboutMe](screenshot.jpeg)

 AboutMe is a simple plugin to show some information about yourself, with a nice picture, your name, your title/job and a description.
-You can also add links to your social network pages (Twitter, Facebook, GitHub, Google Plus, LinkedIn, Instagram).
+You can also add links to your social network pages (Twitter, Facebook, GitHub, LinkedIn, Instagram).

 ## Features

-* Pick an avatar, either from your computer or from gravatar
+- Pick an avatar, either from your computer or from gravatar
-* Let your visitors know a bit more about yourself, give your name, title/job and a nice description
+- Let your visitors know a bit more about yourself, give your name, title/job and a nice description
-* Add links to your social network pages (Including: Twitter, Facebook, Google Plus, GitHub, LinkedIn, Instagram).
+- Add links to your social network pages (Including: Twitter, Facebook, GitHub, LinkedIn, Instagram).
 It uses FontAwesome icons, if your theme already loads it, you don't need to enable the option in the plugin configuration
-* Add other social network pages
+- Add other social network pages
-* Add [h-card](http://microformats.org/wiki/h-card) microformats to your homepage to help re-decentralize the Web with the [Indieweb](https://indieweb.org) principles.
+- Add [h-card](http://microformats.org/wiki/h-card) microformats to your homepage to help re-decentralize the Web with the [Indieweb](https://indieweb.org) principles.

 ## Installation